roboticsmick/PhD-Research-Proposal/README.md

 This PhD will directly build upon a collaborative project with the University of Hawaii, leveraging the autonomous underwater vehicle (AUV) and autonomous sea vehicle (ASV) platform design by QUT and the extensive datasets generated.
 This dual-vehicle approach for attenuation correction was pioneered in foundational work by Bongiorno et al. [13].

 <img width="927" height="377" alt="hyperspectral_AUV" src="https://github.com/user-attachments/assets/e0a99e0a-01b3-489a-a651-e97adcdac91f" />

-*Fig. 2: Ranerbot Mantis equipped with a hyperspectral line scan camera.*
+*Fig. 2: Rangerbot Mantis equipped with a hyperspectral line scan camera deployed on the Great Barrier Reef.*

 The research will extend the platform's current capabilities from detecting a single known species to a broader framework for discovering and classifying unknown biodiversity.
 The project will be structured into three primary phases: